jewlexx/vscode-devaffirmations/README.md

 ## Known Issues

-The icon sucks - Working on a custom icon btw
+No known issues as of right now...
+We are squeaky clean!

 ### Release Notes

-Fixed a few issues and improved performance

-Check the [changelog](https://github.com/jamesinaxx/vscode-devaffirmations/blob/public/CHANGELOG.md) for more info
+Check the [changelog](CHANGELOG.md) for detailed info on noteable changes

 ---

-**Enjoy and remeber you're amazing!**
+**Enjoy and remeber, you are amazing!**

 <img src="./assets/icon.png" alt="icon" width="500"/>